hisr2024/BhriguWelt/docs/deployment.md

    A `{\"status\":\"ok\"}` response confirms the backend is ready to pair with the Vercel frontend and native clients.
 Use the copied URL as `NEXT_PUBLIC_BACKEND_URL` in Vercel or mobile `.env` files.
+11. Keep the [Railway deployment checklist](./railway.md) handy for future projects or when teammates are onboarding.
+It summarizes the required commands, environment variables, and smoke tests to avoid `pip: not found` or `PYTHONPATH` import errors on new services.

 ## Frontend → Vercel